BlazeKnight-x/Mother-ROM-Editor/README.md

 # Mother-ROM-Editor
 Work-in progress editor to make ROM Hacking less of a nightmare.

-# HOW TO USE MotherROMEditor.py:
+# HOW TO USE:

-Just run the python program.
+The program is terminal based.
+Follow the instructions the terminal provides.
 InternalStrings folder contains strings that the program uses.
 The file names are all defined on the top of the python program.
 You can edit them to your liking.
 There needs to be a rom file in the same folder as the program.
 Any ROM will do.
 The name is a constant on the top of the python file.